Adatepe, Ayvacık

-Adatepe is a village in the Ayvacık District of Çanakkale Province in northwestern Turkey.
+Adatepe is a village in the Küçükkuyu belde, in Ayvacık District of Çanakkale Province in northwestern Turkey.
 Its population is 396 (2021).
 The village was revived in the 1980s when the traditional stone houses were restored by people seeking to escape city life.

 Location

 The village is situated 280 m above sea level on the western foothill of Mount Ida (Kaz Dağı) north of Edremit Gulf in Biga Peninsula.
 It is 105 km from the province center Çanakkale, 35 km from district center Ayvacık.

 History

 Up on a hill overlooking the environs and the Edremit Gulf with the islands off Ayvalık and Lesbos, a historical site is situated with a stone chamber and water-filled cistern attributed as a Zeus altar.
 It is believed that according to Homer's epic poem Iliad, king of the gods Zeus watched the Trojan Wars from this place.

 Historically, the village was co-inhabited by Greeks in Turkey and Turks.
 In 1905, around 600 Orthodox Greeks lived in the village, where a church named "Koimēsis tēs Theotokou" (Greek for "Dormition of the Mother of God") stood.
 The village was named Adatepe in 1912.
 It was one of the places in Turkey where Greeks and Turks lived together and shared their cultures.
 Locals reported there was a continued Turkish tradition since Seljuk times in the village as well as a Greek lifestyle the Turkish population lived with tin the Greek structures.
 During the population exchange between Greece and Turkey by 1924, Muslim Cretan Turks settled replacing the Greek Orthodox population in the village.